raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ### the "rooks" algorithm

+Let's digress and consider a simpler problem.
+What are all teh ways that eight rooks can be placed on a chessboard such that they don't threaten each other?

-We _know_ that eight queens on the same row are not going to work.
-No two queens can be on the same column or row.
-So what we really want are all the combinations of eight queens that don't share a column or row.
-In other words, every queen will have a unique column and a unique row.
+Obviously, no two rooks can be on the same column or row.
+So the Aha! realization is that we want all the combinations of eight positions which have a unique column and a unique row.

 Let's start with the unique rows.
-Every time we generate a set of queens, one will be on row `0`, one on row `1`, one on row `2`, and so forth.
+Every time we generate a set of rooks, one will be on row `0`, one on row `1`, one on row `2`, and so forth.
 So the candidate solutions can always be arranged to look like this:

 ```javascript
 [